Whether you’re planning a trip to Alaska during summer or winter, I’m going to tell you how to see Portage Glacier in Portage, Alaska!

-Kayaking to the glacier is possible throughout the summer when Portage Lake isn’t frozen over.
-It makes for a fun day trip if, especially when it’s nice and sunny out!
+Kayaking to Portage Glacier is possible throughout the summer when Portage Lake isn’t frozen over.
+It makes for a fun day trip, especially when it’s nice and sunny out!

 You can find the boat launch about a quarter-mile past the Begich Boggs Visitor Center in a parking lot turnout overlooking the lake.
 The trail is just a short walk down to the water and there is a tiny beach where you can get your kayak into the water.

 Once you get your kayak into the water, you’ll want to stay close to the eastern shoreline.
 The lake is larger than it seems and if it’s windy, it’ll be challenging to paddle around.
 Make sure to check the weather conditions before you get out there.

 While you’re kayaking around, you’ll get to pass lots of little waterfalls and maybe even get next to some icebergs floating around the lake.
 Always keep your distance because glaciers can calve and icebergs can roll over, at any moment.

 Portage Pass Trail Hike

 Traditional Land: Alutiiq (Visit Native-Land.ca to identify whose land you live, work, and play on.)